Tag

 512GB capacity is a relatively slow writer

-If you don’t need a 1TB capacity drive like the Crucial P3 Plus above, or you’re just looking to get your hands on a blazing-fast PCIe 4.0 for as little money as possible then the 512GB Adata Legend 850 is worth considering.
+If you don’t need a 1TB capacity drive like the P3 Plus above, or you’re just looking to get your hands on a blazing-fast PCIe 4.0 for as little money as possible then the 512GB Adata Legend 850 is worth considering.
 For only $50 at the time of this writing, you can get the solid Legend 850.
 The drive scored very well in synthetic benchmark numbers for read scores, and in our real-world 48GB reading and writing test, it scored better than a lot of its peers.

 The 512GB capacity probably isn’t enough to be the main drive in a high-end gaming or content creation PC, but for the average budget gaming PC or laptop it would be a solid foundation or great upgrade.

-Sabrent Rocket Q4 NVMe SSD – Best for Deck
+Sabrent Rocket Q4 NVMe SSD – Best for

 Sabrent Rocket Q4 NVMe SSD - Best for Steam Deck